-6. Communicating the policy
+10. Communicating the policy

-The council will publish this policy on the website and refer to it on decision notices to all recipients of a Council Tax Reduction and on application forms.
+- 10.1 The council will publish this policy on the website and refer to it on decision notices to all recipients of a Council Tax Reduction and on application forms. - 10.2 Staff will undertake annual fraud awareness training and fraud awareness will be continually promoted.

-7. Performance Monitoring
+11. Performance Monitoring

-The council will monitor:
+- 11.1 The council will monitor:

+- the number and type of penalty

+- payments received

-- the number and type of penalty - the number of appeals and the outcome
+- the number of appeals and the outcome

-The council will use this information to review procedures and policy where appropriate.
+- 11.2 The council will use this information to review procedures and policy where appropriate.

-8. Policy Review
+12. Policy Review

-The council will review this policy every three years or earlier if there is new legislation.
+12.1 The council will review this policy every three years or earlier if there is new legislation.